mejedi/tarantool-avro-schema-article/EN.md

 ## LuaJIT

 `[Plan: Dynamic languages make it easy to generate code in runtime.
 FFI extension to Lua.
 A stepping stone to JIT compilation.]`

+## Conclusion

+`[...]`

+Though the developed solution is highly specific, the techniques we've learned are applicable to a wider range of tasks, including constraints enforcement and indexing of a semi-structured data.
+These are exciting directions, since we are actively working on document features and SQL in Tarantool.